how to store cannabis after harvesting?

 1. Sunlight Risks for Stored Cannabis

-Direct sunlight is one of the worst enemies of cannabis quality.
-UV rays and visible light accelerate the breakdown of THC through photodegradation, converting it into less potent cannabinoids like CBN.
-This process not only reduces potency but can also negatively impact the aroma and flavor.
-Therefore, always store your cannabis in a dark place away from windows or any light sources.
+Direct sunlight is one of the biggest threats to the quality of your cannabis.
+UV rays and visible light can break down THC through a process called photodegradation, gradually turning it into less potent cannabinoids such as CBN.
+This not only lowers the psychoactive effects but can also change the aroma and flavor of your buds, making them less enjoyable.
+To protect your harvest, always store cannabis in a completely dark place, away from windows, bright lights, or any sources of direct illumination.
+Proper storage preserves both potency and the natural scent and taste of your buds.

 2. Why Fridges Don’t Work to Store Cannabis